When Employers Need a Lawyer's Help for Hiring Immigrants

 However, often immigration officers make mistakes and put the wrong date on the I-94.
 The last action rule states that this date (even though it’s wrong) is now the worker’s new status expiration date (since putting this date was the government’s “last action” on the worker’s status).
 Thus, the I-94 date overrides the date on the USCIS approval notice and now governs the duration of the worker’s status.

-Now let’s say, in the example above, that the officer accidentally puts August 30, 2013 one the Russian worker’s I-94.
-The worker is now in legal status only until August 30 – NOT September 30.
-Beginning September 1, 2013, the worker is in the U.S. unlawfully.
+Now let’s say, in the example above, that the officer accidentally puts August 30, 2016 on the Russian worker’s I-94.
+The worker is now in legal status only until August 30; NOT September 30.
+Beginning September 1, 2016, the worker is in the U.S. unlawfully.

 Many employers do not understand the last action rule and foreign workers have been deported because they and their employers did not know about the importance of I-94 dates.
 Hiring an attorney will help employers avoid such serious consequences.